Nexmo/nexmo-cli/README.md

 npm run watch:test # to watch for changes and run tests
 ```

+You can run any `nexmo` command with the `--debug / -d` flag to get extra debug info from the underlying Node library.

 # License

 This library is released under the [MIT License][license]